honojs/website/getting-started/basic.md

 ## Next step

-Most code will work on any platform, but there are tips for each.
+Most code will work on any platform, but there are guides for each.
 For instance, how to set up projects or how to deploy.
-Please see the page for the platform you want to use and create your application!
+Please see the page for the exact platform you want to use to create your application!